Beijing Warns Hong Kong Protesters: Don't 'Play With Fire'

 Asked if he could rule out the use of military force in Hong Kong, Yang told journalists: "We will not let any acts attacking the principle of 'one country, two systems' go unpunished."

-"I warn all those criminals: don't misjudge the situation or take restraint as a sign of weakness," he said.
+"I warn all those criminals: Don't misjudge the situation or take restraint as a sign of weakness," he said.

 Yang's comments came a day after Hong Kong's leader, Carrie Lam, vowed to restore order in the city after nine weeks of nearly uninterrupted demonstrations.
 Speaking on Monday, the embattled Lam said the Chinese territory was "on the verge of a very dangerous situation" — words repeated verbatim by Yang.